FAQ, Support

 What makes a right frame and covering of a greenhouse?
 For a start, we know that light transmission, heat retention, and general plant health can all be greatly impacted by the type, characteristics, and functions of the roof, which basically means that the type of covering should be chosen first, which then determines the type of frame and structure that is required.

-Greenhouse Materials: A Detailed Comparison of Covering Options
+Greenhouse Materials: A Detailed Comparison of 5 types of Covering Options

 Among modern greenhouse materials, for maximum clarity and sunlight penetration, the best material choice available on the market has to be either polycarbonate or glass.
 None of the other glazing materials available on the market comes close to the combined properties that polycarbonate and glass offers – Acrylic/PMMA sheets come close in terms of clarity, though it requires extra post-processing to make it shatter proof.